devtron-labs/devtron-documentation/docs/user-guide/plugins/github-pull-request-updater.md

 Here you can set conditions to execute or skip the task.
 You can select `Set trigger conditions` for the execution of a task or `Set skip conditions` to skip the task.

 ### Output Variables
-GitHub Pull Request Updater plugin will not be generating an output variable.
+The GitHub Pull Request Updater plugin will not be generating an output variable.

 Click **Update Pipeline**.